 The majority of travelers will pass through the mesh of this ambitious net without difficulty.
 The objective targeted is the "prevention, detection, investigation and prosecution of terrorist offenses and serious crime," as stated in Directive (EU) 2016/681.

-- France has also anticipated the PNR Directive by including its project in the country's military planning law for the years 2014 to 2019.
+France has also anticipated the PNR Directive by including its project in its military planning law for the years 2014 to 2019.
 It has played a pioneering role with its Passenger Information Unit (PIU), operational since 2016.

 Detection of atypical profiles

-Suspicious profiles are identified through analysis of the data transmitted: last name, payment method, agency, destination, credit card, etc.
+Suspicious profiles are identified by analyzing the data transmitted: last name, payment method, agency, destination, credit card, etc.

-More sophisticated processing operations aim to identify movements which do not match normal standards of travel:
+More sophisticated processing operations aim to identify movements that do not match usual standards of travel:

 Combining travel data with information obtained from social media also opens a vast area of investigation.

-The French government is particularly vigilant about the return to France of individuals coming from combat zones known as "Foreign Fighters".
-As they are managed "case-by-case", it is essential to assess the potential threat on the basis of a set of data available.
+The French government is particularly vigilant about the return to France of individuals coming from combat zones known as "Foreign Fighters."
+As they are managed "case-by-case," it is essential to assess the potential threat based on a set of data available.

 If airports and police forces decide to adapt check and control procedures to the level of risk, it will be essential to identify travelers correctly.

 Roissy Charles de Gaulle – September 2017 – new generation of PARAFE biometric smart gates